iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

 ## Create required files used by iRedMail Easy

-iRedMail Easy doesn't store any SQL/LDAP passwords, instead it reads from files under `/root/.iredmail/kv/` on your server to get them.
+iRedMail Easy doesn't store any SQL/LDAP passwords on its deployment servers, instead it reads from files under `/root/.iredmail/kv/` on your server to get the passwords.

 Please create these files under `/root/.iredmail/kv/` with correct passwords manually, each file should contain only one line, passwords must be in plain